 To get started, you need the right kind of seaweed.
-The one on the left below is thick and perfect for rolling sushi (this is the one I use).
+The one on the left below is thick and perfect for rolling (this is the one I use).
 The one on the right is too flimsy.
 I use that seaweed for snacking.
-Make sure you get seaweed specific for sushi-making, which it should state on the package.
+Make sure you get seaweed specific for making sushi, which it should state on the package.
 It will sometimes say “nori” on the package.

-Spread the seaweed with a layer of prepared sushi rice (this whole post covers how to make the rice), and flatten the top of the rice gently with a rice paddle (but do not smash the rice, as my mom would always say.
+Then spread your sheet of nori with a layer of prepared sushi rice (that whole post covers how to make the rice), and flatten the top of the rice gently with a paddle, but do not smash the rice, as my mom would always say.
 And make sure not to neglect the edges of the nori sheet!

-For my sushi this time, I got this gorgeous piece of salmon.
+For my rolls this time, I got this gorgeous piece of salmon.
 It was a 1/2lb piece, and gave us enough fish for about 6 rolls, plus some snacking.
 Even at $28/lb, which seems like a lot, paying $14 for that much fish is certainly worth it, and dirt cheap if you ask me!

-Place your desired ingredients onto the rice.
+Place your desired ingredients onto the sushi rice.
 I’ve got salmon, avocado, and cream cheese (I know, I know.
 But Philly-style rolls are my favorite, and making this at home is all about customizing the ingredients to what you enjoy):

 Roll it up tightly, using a bamboo mat.
 It’s a specific kitchen item, but you can get a decent one for less than $2 on Amazon or at an Asian market, so I think it’s worth having.
 It ensures the best results for the roll holding together.

-Then use a sharp knife to cut the sushi roll into pieces.
+Then use your sharpest knife to cut the sushi salmon roll into pieces.
 I don’t find it particularly better to use a serrated knife.
 Just make sure to use a sharp one!

-Now you’re ready to eat the rolls with some soy sauce, pickled ginger, and wasabi, as desired!
+Now you’re ready to eat the sushi rolls with some soy sauce, pickled ginger, and wasabi paste, as desired!